AdamJaneczech/AdamJaneczech/README.md

 - 👋 Hi, I’m @AdamJaneczech
-- 👀 I’m interested in 3D printing & Arduino
+- 👀 I’m interested in 3D printing, Arduino & MCU programming
 - 🌱 I’m currently learning everything I can to have more knowledge & experience
-- 💞️ I’m looking to collaborate on Arduino projects
+- 💞️ I’m looking to collaborate on Arduino & MCU related projects
 - 📫 How to reach me
   Twitter @adamjaneczech
   Instagram @adam.janeczech